annuh/postnl-api-php/README.md

 ## About

-This PHP library for both PostNL's REST API aims to provide a simple way to connect your application with PostNL.
+This unofficial PHP library for the PostNL REST API aims to provide a simple way to connect your application with PostNL.
 By abstracting away needless complexity when processing shipment information and increased fault-tolerance, you can get up and running with PostNL in minutes.
 At the lower level this library uses asynchronous communication and payload splitting for